ttntm/ttntm/src/blog/2024/40-astro-portfolio.md

 - There should be a way to link to filtered list views
 - The list view should feel "alive" somehow (i.e. transitions/animations)

-I suppose the title gave it away already: we're going to use Astro as our SSG and we're including a Vue _island_ (see: {% ext "Astro docs", "https://docs.astro.build/en/concepts/islands/" %}) for the list view incl. transitions and filtering.
+I suppose the title gave it away already: we're going to use Astro as our SSG and we're including a Vue {% ext "island", "https://docs.astro.build/en/concepts/islands/" %} for the list view incl. transitions and filtering.

 The result is going to look like this: